Historical Long-Term Sediment Dynamics through Big Data Analysis

 Sediment supplied from mountains to rivers and from rivers to the sea has shaped the land for hundreds and thousands of years.
 However, during Japan's modernization after the Meiji Era, postwar reconstruction, and rapid economic growth, the supply of sediment was interrupted by human interventions such as erosion control projects to prevent sediment-related disasters, dam construction for flood control and water utilization, and port construction, resulting in sedimentation and erosion problems on rivers and coasts.
 While these developments had contributed greatly to the construction of a safe, secure, and comfortable infrastructure for our lives, it has also contributed to new problems, and many issues remain to be solved.
 We are engaged in research to elucidate sediment dynamics by analyzing big data such as national land information and meteorological information.

-Estimation of Nationwide Landslide Volume during Heavy Rainfall Events
+Estimation of Nationwide Sediment Erosion Volume during Heavy Rainfall Events

-The frequency of heavy rainfall has been increasing in recent years, and as the frequency of heavy rainfall increases, the amount of landslides also increases, affecting the sediment dynamics from the mountains to the sea.
-By developing a simulation technique to estimate the amount of landslides in a nationwide scale, we aim to contribute to the rapid detection of disaster-damaged area and the projection of the effects of climate change on future landslide dynamics.
+The frequency of heavy rainfall has been increasing in recent years, and as the frequency of heavy rainfall increases, the amount of sediment erosion also increases, affecting the sediment dynamics from the mountains to the sea.
+By developing a simulation technique to estimate the amount of sediment erosion in a nationwide scale, we aim to contribute to the rapid detection of disaster-damaged area and the projection of the effects of climate change on future sediment erosion dynamics.

 Prediction of Future Beach Loss